nkij/summer_2013/README.md

 AAO summer_2013 (May 15 - August 8)
 ===========

-This repository contains Python scripts written for Stephan's Quintet project The scripts deal with manipulating data from .fits files.
+This repository contains Python scripts written for Stephan's Quintet project.

+The scripts deal with manipulating data from .fits files.